The cradle of merengue

 While Dominicans love to dance to some twenty rhythms, including the mangulina, pambiche, son, atabales and zapateo, the most famous is the merengue, a blend of European and African culture, whose rhythm is strongly influenced by the use of the güira, an instrument consisting of a cylindrical brass rasp on which a squeegee is rubbed.
 Merengue is also played with drums and accordion: brass instruments, piano and choirs were later added in the salons of the big cities.
 The merengue dance is said to be derived from the contredanse, the colonial ballroom dance.
 It is said to have been transformed into the contredanse créole in the Dominican Republic, where several African rhythms and dance techniques were added over the centuries.
 Long relegated to the countryside in the island's interior, merengue was a popular music from its birth, around 1850, and was exiled from high society by President Ulysse Francisco Espaillat in 1875.
 Over time, this traditional dance music became the Latin rhythm par excellence and salsa's main rival.

-Even today, merengue is often danced from an early age, and in couples.
+Even today, merengue is often danced at an early age, and in couples.
 As long ago as 1795, Father Labat, who arrived in the Dominican Republic when Spain ceded the island to France, declared: "Dancing is the favorite passion of the Dominicans, and I believe there is no other people in the world who attach so much importance to it".
 And indeed, more than two centuries later, dance continues to occupy a central place in Dominican society.
-Considered an integral part of the Dominican community's identity, merengue was even inscribed on UNESCO's Representative List of the Intangible Cultural Heritage of Humanity in 2016.
+Considered an integral part of the Dominican community's identity, merengue was even inscribed on Unesco's Representative List of the Intangible Cultural Heritage of Humanity in 2016.
 Indeed, this dance plays an active role in many aspects of the population's daily life: from education to social gatherings and festive events, not to mention political campaigns.
-In 2005, this traditional practice was recognized in a presidential decree declaring November 26 as National Merengue Day.
+In 2005, this traditional practice was recognized in a presidential decree declaring November 26 National Merengue Day.
 Dedicated festivals are held in several towns in the Dominican Republic, notably Santo Domingo and Puerto Plata.
 At the end of July, the Santo Domingo Merengue Festival attracts thousands of people from all over the country to celebrate this quasi-national festival.
 At the end of September, it's time for the Puerto Plata Merengue Festival.
 In the meantime, you can sway to the sound of merengue in many of the island's bars and clubs, such as El Sartén, a small Latino bar in the capital's colonial district, or The Cave, one of Santo Domingo's most popular nightclubs.

 How do you dance merengue?
 While performing sensual movements, the dancers, in couples, spin in circles to the rhythm of the music played by typical instruments of the style such as the accordion, the drum and the saxophone.
 Danced everywhere and by people from widely differing social and economic backgrounds, merengue is credited with helping to promote respect and coexistence between communities.
-Although the north of the country is considered the cradle of merengue, its zone of influence is much wider: from Puerto Rico to the United States, via the Caribbean, it is being emulated.
+Although the north of the country is considered to be the cradle of merengue, its area of influence is much wider: from Puerto Rico to the United States, via the Caribbean, it is being emulated.
 Other Latin American countries, such as Venezuela and Colombia, have adopted merengue as part of their culture and traditions.

 The bachata, or the musica del amargue